RainbowResort/coppermine/plugins/enlargeit/readme.txt

 [S] = Security fix (issues that are related to security)
 *********************************************

+2009-12-11 [M] Version count updated to 1.8 {GauGau}
+2009-12-11 [M] Backported Czech language file from cpg1.4.x-plugin {GauGau}
+2009-12-11 [M] Backported Slovak language file from cpg1.4.x-plugin {GauGau}
+2009-12-11 [A] Backported JS file from cpg1.4.x-plugin  {GauGau}
+2009-12-11 [B] Fixed improper line break that caused config form not to work on some setups  {Timo}
 2009-12-05 [M] Version count updated to 1.7 {GauGau}
 2009-12-05 [O] Changed default for info button {GauGau}
 2009-12-05 [O] Silenced some notices {GauGau}
-2009-11-30 [C] Backgrounds now use the style sheet classes of the theme instead of the prpoprietary plugin style {GauGau}
+2009-11-30 [C] Backgrounds now use the style sheet classes of the theme instead of the proprietary plugin style {GauGau}
 2009-11-30 [B] Fixed broken feature exif info partially (silencing error messages only) {GauGau}
 2009-11-30 [M] Version count updated to 1.6 {GauGau}
 2009-11-30 [B] Fixed broken feature "rounded corners" {GauGau}